 David was born in Marion, Indiana.
 His family moved to eastern PA, where David attended Millersville University and met his wife, Carol.
 David graduated with a Bachelor of Science degree in Electrical Engineering from Penn State University.
 David then worked for Bulova Technologies in Lancaster, PA and was transferred to the Phoenix area in 1997.
 He now works for Ricoh USA in Tempe as a Senior Billing Associate.

-After volunteering as a drummer for many months at GCUMC, David became leader of the Uncommon Grace Praise band.
+After volunteering as a drummer for many months at Gold Canyon UMC, David became the leader of the Uncommon Grace Praise Team.
 He also directed the Children’s Choir, several children’s musicals, and Joyful Noise, a contemporary, women’s and teen choir.
 Since approximately 2004, David has served as Associate Director of Music, leading Uncommon Grace at the Praise Service and One in the Spirit at the 5:00 o’clock Country Western Service.
-David and Carol have two children and one grandchild
+David and Carol have two children and one grandchild.

 Assistant Director of Special Music – Cynthia Hoff